Grade 2 - EARTH AND SPACE

 Represent ways that Earth’s rotation connects to patterns of day and night.

-Game: Nighttime, Daytime!
+Game [15mins]: Nighttime, Daytime!

+Instruct students to form pairs, one student is the Sun and the other is the Earth.
+The ‘Sun’ stays put in the middle (either drawn in the snow or imaginary around their partner).
 The ‘Earth’ is instructed to walk 365 steps around the Sun to demonstrate one orbital REVOLUTION around the Sun year.
 Switch roles.
 Then, instruct the Earth student to turn 360 degrees once every step; this demonstrates 24 hours or one orbital ROTATION.
 Switch roles.

-Discussion: Ask the students, when does the “Earth” face the Sun?
+In between orbits, ask the students, when does the “Earth” face the Sun?
 Is that daytime or nighttime?
 Introduce the concept of an axis shift.
 ‘Earth’ students take turns leaning in towards the ‘Sun’ while rotating and revolving.

 How does Earth’s rotation around the Sun affect the amount of daylight we experience?
 When are the days long?
 When are the days short?